-Drivers will be allowed to compete until such time that they have been officially penalized for causing 3 accidents in a division.
-Once that limit is reached, the offending driver will be suspended from racing for the next scheduled non-exhibition race in that division.
-This is a driver sanction and does not overlap all divisions of racing.
+Race Penalties for causing accidents and any Major Race Penalties will be assessed to the driver as well as the registered owner of the boat they were driving when the penalty was incurred.
+Drivers and/or boats will be allowed to compete until such time that they have been officially penalized for causing 3 accidents in a division.
+Once that limit is reached, the offending driver and/or boat will be suspended from racing for the next scheduled non-exhibition race in that division.
+This is a driver and/or particular boat sanction and does not overlap all divisions of racing.
 (Example: two caused accidents in division 1 plus one in division 2).
 Race penalties do not fall off and subsequent penalties will result in another suspension.
-After a second penalty in a division a spotter is required for the rest of that race and the next race.
+After a second penalty in a division, the offending driver must have a spotter for the rest of that race and the next race.